 Small handful of oatmeal

-Combine all of the ingredients well and apply to clean, dry face for 15-20 minutes avoiding the eye area.
+Combine all of the ingredients well and apply to clean, dry face for 15 to 20 minutes, avoiding the eye area.
 Wash off with luke-warm water and then moisturise.

 For Fighting Pollution

-Skincare in 2020 will focus, more than ever, on protecting from the damaging effects of environmental factors like pollution.
+It's more important than ever to be protecting your skin from the damaging effects of environmental factors like pollution.
 This DIY mask from Clean Beauty Insiders will do just the job.
-Vitamin E from the olive oil and the abundant antioxidants found in matcha will create a barrier on the skin, fighting those dreaded free radicals which can come from external factors like pollution and which leave skin feeling tired and dull, breaking down collagen production and dehydrating the surface.
-Meanwhile fatty acids from the almonds will leave the skin feeling plumped and supple.
+Vitamin E from the olive oil and the abundant antioxidants found in matcha will create a barrier on the skin, fighting those dreaded free radicals that can come from external factors like pollution and leave skin feeling tired and dull, breaking down collagen production and dehydrating the surface.
+Meanwhile, fatty acids from the almonds will leave the skin feeling plumped and supple.

 Handful of ground almonds